1. How is West Side Farmers Market managed?

 - The 2023 Vendor Application is open: Access Vendor Application Here

 3. How are vendors selected to sell at WSFM?

 - Vendors will be selected to ensure a variety of products including fresh vegetables and fruits, value added products, flowers, crafts, and more.
 Full time vendors and returning vendors will be given priority as well as vendors who sell eggs, meats, and cheeses.
 Vendor availability will be taken into consideration.

 4. How do I pay my vendor fees?

 - Once you are accepted as a vendor, you will be sent an invoice for your vendor fees.
-Vendor fees (except for daily vendors) are due at or before market orientation (you may need to pay earlier to secure your spot).
-Daily vendors pay vendor fees on site.
+Vendor fees can be paid by check/money order, PayPal, cash, or credit card.

-- WSFM requires all produce and value added food vendors to carry liability insurance that includes the WSFM site in the policy.
-(Small-volume or beginning vendors can apply to vend at the Community Table where WSFM provides liability insurance).
+- WSFM requires all produce and value-added (processed) food vendors to carry liability insurance that includes the WSFM site in the policy.
+This can sometimes be added as a ‘rider’ on home or farm-owners insurance policies.

-- Vendors who make food products in their home kitchen must successfully complete a cottage foods certificate and provide WSFM with a copy of their MN Cottage Foods License.
+- Vendors who make food products in their home kitchen must provide WSFM with a copy of their MN Cottage Foods License.